-The current governors of each academy/ies committee are set out in the register of academy committee governors maintained by the governance professional in each academy and accessible on the individual academy website.
+The current governors of each local academy/ies committee are set out in the register of academy committee governors maintained by the governance professional in each academy and accessible on the individual academy website.

-The trustees have delegated the responsibility to the academy committee to:
+The trustees have delegated the responsibility to the local academy committee to:

-12.4. make all necessary arrangements for, and determine all other matters relating to, an election of parent governors, including any question of whether a person is a parent of a registered student at an academy.
-Any election of a parent governor which is contested shall be held by secret ballot

-12.5. make all necessary arrangements for, and determine all matters relating to, the election of staff academy committee governors (if appointed)

-12.6. the term of office for any trustee and academy committee governor shall be four years (reset as at 01.01.2021)

-12.7.
-The maximum term of office for a trustee or academy committee governor is two four-year terms excluding any term served as a chair covered in point 13 below (reset as at 01.01.2021)
+- 12.4. make all necessary arrangements for, and determine all other matters relating to, an election of parent governors, including any question of whether a person is a parent of a registered student at an academy.
+Any election of a parent governor which is contested shall be held by secret ballot - 12.5. make all necessary arrangements for, and determine all matters relating to, the election of staff academy committee governors (if appointed) - 12.6. the term of office for any trustee and academy committee governor shall be four years (reset as at 01.01.2021) - 12.7.
+The maximum term of office for a trustee or academy committee governor is two four-year terms excluding any term served as a chair covered in point 13 below (reset as at 01.01.2021) - 12.8.

-12.8.
 Any trustee or academy committee governor may be elected to serve additional terms of office in another academy or on the Trust board if there is a vacancy.
 Candidates for re-election should complete a statement setting out details of their contribution to the work of the board/committee during their previous term of office and how they plan to contribute to the future work of the board/committee.

+13. Membership of Interim Academy Committees (IACs)

+- 13.1 The membership and numbers of people on each interim academy committee will be considered by trustees depending upon the specific circumstances for each academy. - 13.2 Interim academy committees will usually be formed for a fixed or short-term period with the intention of forming or joining an existing local academy committee at a time agreed by trustees. - 13.3 A chair of the interim academy committee will be appointed by trustees.

-13 Chairs of board and academy committees
+14 Chairs of board and local academy committees

-13.1.
-The term 'chair' refers to the person appointed under this paragraph as chair of the relevant Trust board/Trust board committee or academy committee.
+14.1.
+The term 'chair' refers to the person appointed under this paragraph as chair of the relevant Trust board/Trust board committee or local academy committee.